 We often receive phone calls from people with numerous occupations.
 They might earn $50,000 annually, but it’s derived from 3 or more jobs.
 They may work 10 hours as a barber, 15 hours as a roofer, and another 10 as a barista at Starbucks.

 As you can tell, these are three different occupations: a barber, a roofer, and a retail employee (barista).
-In this case, since the person is working fewer than 30 hours in any occupation, disability insurance is not available.
+In this case, since the person is working fewer than 30 hours in any occupation, disability insurance is usually not available.
 That is the hard truth.
 People who work in numerous occupations are usually ineligible for individual disability insurance.
-In this case, the person does not meet the required hours week per worked, which is usually 30.
-(We do work with one carrier that has a 20-hour minimum.)
+In this case, the person does not meet the required hours week per worked, which is usually 30 minimum for one occupation.
+(We do work with one carrier that has a 10-hour minimum.)

-In our example, the person needs to work a minimum of 30 hours in a job.
+As we said before, generally speaking, a person needs to work a minimum of 30 hours in an occupation.
 For example, if the person worked 32 hours per week in the roofing position, he or she would be eligible for disability insurance.
 The corresponding roofing income is then insurable.
 The other occupations do not apply.

 This situation happens more often than not nowadays, and we have other options to help.
 Contact us if you are in this position.